DSR-RHIT/me497-reproducible-research/README.md

-# me497-RR Reproducible Research for the R novice
+# me497-RR

-## reproducible research
+## reproducible research for the R novice

 We explore the principles and practices of reproducible research, from gathering data to analyzing data and presenting results.
 Students implement a  workflow that includes file management, version control, literate programming, data carpentry, creating tables and graphs, and reporting---all within the context of producing reproducible technical reports.